 The Risk Management Committee assists our Board of Directors in fulfilling its oversight responsibilities by overseeing our enterprise risk management program.
-The Risk Management Committee oversees and reviews the identification and assessment of material risks that we face based on the internal and external environment and oversees and reviews our risks related to legal and regulatory requirements, including, but not limited to, distributor compliance and direct selling best practices; employee compliance, such as code of conduct and other mandated trainings (including FCPA trainings); product and product distribution regulatory compliance, including adherence to FTC, FDA and other similar regulatory bodies' mandates; FCPA compliance and best practices; data protection and privacy, cybersecurity, and IT governance compliance and best practices; and foreign operations compliance.
+The Risk Management Committee oversees and reviews the identification and assessment of material risks that we face based on the internal and external environment and oversees and reviews our risks related to legal and regulatory requirements, including, but not limited to, distributor compliance and direct selling best practices; employee compliance, such as code of conduct and other mandated trainings (including Foreign Corrupt Practices Act "FCPA" trainings); product and product distribution regulatory compliance, including adherence to FTC, FDA and other similar regulatory bodies' mandates; FCPA compliance and best practices; data protection and privacy, cybersecurity, and IT governance compliance and best practices; and foreign operations compliance.

 Under its Charter, the Risk Management Committee is required to consist of at least three directors, one of whom shall be a member of the Company's Audit Committee.
-Each member of the Risk Management Committee is required to meet the independence requirements of the NASDAQ Stock Market and the rules and regulations of the SEC, as affirmatively determined by the Company's Board.
-In addition, at least one member of the Committee shall be an "audit committee financial expert" as that term is defined by the SEC.
+Each member of the Risk Management Committee is required to meet the independence requirements of the NASDAQ Stock Market, the Exchange Act, and the rules and regulations of the SEC, as affirmatively determined by the Company's Board.